rahulrai-in/thecloudblog/tcb/content/post/Visualize Performance of Your Bots With The Ibex Dashboard/index.md

 ---
-title: "Visualize Performance of Your Bots With The Ibex Dashboar"
+title: "Visualize Performance of Your Bots With The Ibex Dashboard"
 date: 2018-02-12
 tags:
   - azure
   - bot-framework
+comment_id: 07dffe89-1e7d-40ff-bfb6-01b52b5afb14
 ---

 I recently finished building a bot using the Microsoft Bot Framework for a major client.
 One of the standard requirement of the clients that develop Bot applications is to have bot-specific monitoring in place.
 Managing the bot that you have built involves adding monitoring and management capabilities to it.
 Adding monitoring and management aspects to your bot ensures that your bot implementation will be successful in the long run.